GitHowTo/githowto-content/pages/en/sharing_repos.md

 <ul><li>To learn to share repositories via WIFI.</li></ul>

-<p>Chek, whether your neighbor runs a git daemon.
+<p>Check, whether your neighbor runs a git daemon.
 Exchange your IP-addresses, then check whether you can extract changes from each other’s repos.</p>